 Lieberman and Gantz have signed a vote-sharing agreement, meaning by law whichever party is closer to winning the next seat available will get the surplus votes of the other party.

 Lieberman stated that it is a "simple technical issue" and that "they did not plan to risk losing a seat in the Knesset."
 Although in reality, the agreement moves the party one step closer towards a possible coalition with Kahol Lavan after the elections.

 Religion and politics in Israel: a messy relationship

 Religion is endemic to the state of Israel and has been fundamental within the ideology and political actions of Benjamin Netanyahu.
-In fact, Bibi’s opposition to Lieberman’s secular policy proposals was one of the main reasons that Likud were unable to reform a government.
+In fact, Bibi’s opposition to Lieberman’s secular policy proposals was one of the main reasons that Likud was unable to reform a government.

 Specifically, it was Lieberman’s proposed legislation that would require ultra-Orthodox youth to perform military service, a requirement for the rest of the Israeli population.

 Currently, ultra-Orthodox Jews enjoy many privileges in the state of Israel, one of which being men are exempt from the 38 months - and women for 18 months - of national service they would otherwise be required to serve.